Theta series and generalized special cycles on Hermitian locally symmetric manifolds: Introduction

 One of the main goals of the paper is to construct Poincar\'e dual of $C_{\bx,z'}$ in terms of differential forms by studying differential forms on $D$ with values in the Weil representation.
 Let $\mathcal{S}(V^m)$ be the Schwartz functions on $V^m$.
 Then there is a reductive dual pair $(G,G')$ such that $G\times \tilde{G}'$ acts on $\mathcal{S}(V^m)$ smoothly and by a unitary representation $\omega$, where $\tilde{G}'$ is a double cover of $G'$.
 In cases of our interests, we have the following data \begin{enumerate} \item Case A: $G=\rU(p,q)$, $G'=\rU(m,m)$ with $m=r+s$, $0\leq r \leq p$, $0\leq s \leq q $, \ \item Case B: $G=\Sp(2n,\R)$, $G'=\rO(m,m)$ with $m=2r$, $0\leq r \leq n$,\ \item Case C: $G=\rO^*(2n)$, $G'=\Sp(m,m)$, $0\leq m \leq n$. \end{enumerate} The action of $G$ via $\omega$ is just the induced action on functions

 for $f \in \mathcal{S}(V^m)$, where $\bx\in V^m$ is viewed as a $(p+q)$ by $m$ matrix.

 Let $\Omega^\bullet(D,\mathcal{S}(V^m))^G$ be the set of $G$-invariant differential forms on $D$ with values in $\mathcal{S}(V^m)$, it is a chain complex graded by the Hodge bi-degree.
-Our first main result is the following theorem which summarizes the results of Section \ref{Andersoncocyle}, in particular Theorem \ref{closedness} and its corollary. \begin{theorem} Assume that we have $\bx = (x_1, x_2,\cdots,x_m) \in V^m$ with $x_1,x_2,\cdots,x_m$ linearly independent and the restriction of the form $(,)$ on $U=\Span\{\bx\}$ is non-degenerate.
-There exists (a canonical choice of) a closed differential form $\varphi\in \Omega^{(d',d')}(D,\mathcal{S}(V^m))^G$.
-Here $d'$ is the complex codimension of the generalized special cycle $C_{\bx,z'}$.
-In case A, the construction of $\varphi$ depends on a pair of integers $(r,s)$ that matches the signature of $U$. \end{theorem} \begin{remark} In case A, we call the pair of integers $(r,s)$ in the theorem the signature of $\varphi$. \end{remark} \begin{remark} In case A when $s=0$, the cocycle $\varphi$ is actually the special form defined by Kudla and Millson in \cite{KM90}. \end{remark}
+In section \ref{Andersoncocyle}, we construct a differential form $\varphi\in \Omega^{(d',d')}(D,\mathcal{S}(V^m))^G$ where $d'$ is the complex codimension of the generalized special cycle $C_{\bx,z'}$ where $\bx\in V^m$ is non-degenerate.
+In case A, the construction of $\varphi$ depends on a pair of integers $(r,s)$ such that $r+s=m$ and we call the pair of integers $(r,s)$ in the theorem the signature of $\varphi$.
+The following is the first main result of this paper, see Theorem \ref{closedness} and its corollary. \begin{theorem} The form $\varphi$ is closed. \end{theorem} \begin{remark} In case A when $s=0$, the cocycle $\varphi$ is actually the special form defined by Kudla and Millson in \cite{KM90}. \end{remark}

 Recall that $\mathcal{L}$ is a lattice in $V$ fixed by $\Gamma$.
 By \cite{Weil}, we can choose an arithmetic subgroup $\Gamma'\subset G'$ such that the theta distribution $\theta_{\mathcal{L}} $